 We have policies to govern staff, volunteers, consultants, contractors, businesses, and other organizations that solicit contributions on behalf of the Association.

-The Direct Marketing Association (DMA) is a trade association focused on ethical marketing standards.
-As a member, the Alzheimer’s Association adheres to its standards and practices when sending direct mail to our constituents.
+The Association adheres to standards and practices of the Association of National Advertisers (ANA), a trade association focused on ethical marketing standards, when sending direct mail to our constituents.

-Learn more: Overview of DMA’s ethical business practices
+Learn more: Overview of ANA’s ethical business practices

 The Audit Committee of the National Board of Directors is responsible for assisting the board in its financial oversight responsibilities, including the audit process and the code of ethics for the CEO, CFO and other principal accounting officers.